 Types of IELTS

-There are 2 types of IELTS available: the and General Training.
+There are 2 types of IELTS available: the Academic and General Training.

 The General Training test is for those applying for secondary education, work or immigration processes and emphasizes basic language skills for social, educational and workplace situations.
 The IELTS General Training test is the one required by the Express Entry immigration process in Canada.
 Express Entry (“EE”): exige este teste.